FAQ

 Does GW have an Early Decision program?

-How do I apply for a dual degree program?
-M.D./M.P.H. or M.D./Ph.D.?
+How do I apply for the MD/MPH program?

-I completed my Bachelor's Degree but I have not taken my pre-medical coursework yet.
-I am searching for a post-baccalaureate premedical program with a link to the M.D. program at GW.
+I completed my bachelor's degree but I have not taken my pre-medical coursework yet.
+I am searching for a post-baccalaureate pre-medical program with a link to the MD program at GW.

 You may apply to GW's International Medicine Program.
-This is a five year program that prepares non-U.S. citizens for medical practice in their home countries.
-Applicants MUST be sponsored by their government or a medical institution in their home country.
-Please note that international students may not apply to the regular four year MD program or for transfer admission.
-For more information on this program, please visit International Medicine Programs
+This program prepares non-U.S. and non-Canadian citizens for medical practice in their home countries.
+Students are in the four-year MD program and receive mentoring and added support from the International Medicine Programs office.
+Applicants MUST be sponsored by their government or a medical institution in their home country as well as have an undergraduate degree from an accredited U.S. or Canadian college or university.
+For more information on this program, please visit The Office of International Medicine Programs

 Do you accept transfer applicants from other medical schools?